sourcefuse/loopback4-microservice-catalog/DEVELOPING.md

 colon (`:`) and a space (``).
 A description must be provided, describing what has changed and how to migrate from older versions.

+## Husky setup for commit hooks

+- run `npm i` at the root of the project
+- run `npx husky install` or `npm run prepare` at the root of the project

 ### Tools to help generate a commit message

 This repository has [commitizen](https://github.com/commitizen/cz-cli) support